-- Soil Word Wall: Generate a list of words students might use to describe soil.
+• Soil Word Wall: Generate a list of words students might use to describe soil.
 This list should include ways to describe soil's color, texture, and structure.
 Also include words that apply to the different senses.
 Your students can help you generate the list.
-Keep the list up on the wall while you are doing the Elementary GLOBE soil activities so students can refer to it; it will help them think of words to use on their student activity sheets. - Soil Art: Have your students explore the various colors of soil for a classroom art project.
+Keep the list up on the wall while you are doing the Elementary GLOBE

+- soil activities so students can refer to it; it will help them think of words to use on their student activity sheets. - Soil Art: Have your students explore the various colors of soil for a classroom art project.
 Take different dried soil samples and grind them into a fine powder.
 Notice the colors and textures of the different soils.
 Pour acrylic paint into small paper cups and mix different soils into the cups.
 Experiment with different amounts of soil to see how it affects the color of the paint mix.
 Use a paintbrush to apply the soil paint to a piece of paper and have fun creating some artwork!
-Go to soils.usda.gov/education/resources/k\12/lessons/ painting/ for more detailed instructions.
 Another art project using soils is to make soil crayons.
-Go to the following Web site for more information on this activity: soils.usda.gov/education/resources/ k\12/lessons/crayons/.
-Compare the soil colors to the colors on the Munsel Color Chart.

-- Soil Colors: Further explore soil color and texture.
+Go to the following Web site for more information on this activity: nrcs.usda.gov/wps/portal/nrcs/detail/soils/ edu/?cid=nrcs142p2 054292.
+Compare the soil colors to the colors on the Munsel Color Chart. - Soil Colors: Further explore soil color and texture.
 Use paint chips or crayons in earth tones to look at the colors of various soil samples.
 Older students can follow a "Texture By Feel" flowchart to explore the different textures found in soils.
 Wow!
 The Wonders of Wetlands by Environmental Concern, Inc. and The Watercourse has an activity called Do You Dig Wetland Soil? that provides more details for this activity. - "Making" Soil: To do this, collect the various ingredients that make up soil: small rocks, leaves, roots, bark, twigs, dead insects, etc. Put these items in a sturdy plastic bag or a pillowcase.
 Add a little water to the mixture.
 Help the students safely use a hammer or mallet to try and crush the soil building materials.
 Discuss the forces in nature that act like these hammers (freeze/thaw, water erosion, wind etc).
 Once they have done this, pour the mixture onto a surface and compare it to a soil sample you collected outside.
-Discuss with the students that one ingredient you didn't use was time if this had been a natural soil forming process it would have taken many years in nature for soil to form out of those ingredients! - Experimenting with soil and water: Have your students make comparisons between their observations of dry and wet soil.
+Discuss with the students that one ingredient you didn't use was time if this had been a natural soil forming process it would have taken many years in nature for soil to form out of those ingredients! - Experimenting with soil and water: Have your students make comparisons between their

+- observations of dry and wet soil.
 They can observe differences in texture, color, weight, etc. - Observe Soil: Find a special place to dig up the soil and make observations.
 Use tools like magnifying lenses, rulers, and color charts.
-Have your students write and draw what they discover in their science journals. - Soil Investigations: Use the GLOBE Teacher's Guide for more information (www.globe.gov).
+Have your students write and draw what they discover in their journals. - Soil Investigations: Use the GLOBE Teacher's Guide for more information (www.globe.gov).
 As an extension to Part 2 of this activity, take your students outside at your school and expose a soil profile to make observations based on what they have learned in the classroom.
-Also, go to soils. gsfc.nasa.gov for more resources about soils.